chaomonica/docs-tap/scst-scan/ivs-create-your-own.hbs.md

 # Integrate your own scanner in an ImageVulnerabilityScan

-An `ImageVulnerabilityScan` allows you to scan with any scanner of any version by defining your scan as a [Tekton step](https://tekton.dev/docs/pipelines/tasks/#defining-steps).
+An `ImageVulnerabilityScan` allows you to scan with any scanner by defining your scan as a [Tekton step](https://tekton.dev/docs/pipelines/tasks/#defining-steps).

 ## <a id="sample-img-vuln"></a> Customize an ImageVulnerabilityScan